 HR department must have their own internal analysts now, to explore this market and make sense of it, to find the tools that create the right employee experience, to make sure to eliminate bias, and to incorporate all the systems and data from different sources to understand how to make work better, how to help people become more productive, and how to build a successful organization.

 As Bersin implies, the rapid changes in HR-Tech, the massive investments and plenty of new players, encourage organizations to embrace innovation from the outside, by specialized new roles within HR which learn how to work with start-ups.
 It only makes sense that I would look for a case study that demonstrates exactly that.

 #2.
 Working with start-ups on equal footing is the key to success

 “No business is too big to fail, or too small to win!”, But Sharks and sardines need to swim together.
-The steps Wallisch and Widenka suggest includes the following: Innovate within HR, as change always starts with yourself; Prototype, develop ideas in a protected environment; Get supported, by a broader community through more transparency; Scale up, or find a second chances for a fit within the company; Grow, by the exchange of great ideas, know-how, skills and data; Accelerate cooperation processes, by learning from best practices.
+The steps Wallisch and Widenka suggest includes the following: Innovate within HR, as change always starts with yourself; Prototype, develop ideas in a protected environment; Get supported, by a broader community through more transparency; Scale-up, or find a second chance for a fit within the company; Grow, by the exchange of great ideas, know-how, skills, and data; Accelerate cooperation processes, by learning from best practices.